apiato/documentation/docs/contribution-guide.md

 This guide will help you contribute to the Apiato project, while working on your personal project.

-If you added a feature/function to your local project or created a useful container or fixed a bug.
-This guide will show you how to submit that change to Apiato.
+If you added a feature/function to your local project or created a useful container or fixed a bug, This guide will show you how to submit that change to Apiato.

 #### SETUP

-**One time setup**
+##### One time setup

 In this scenario let's assume we have the following:

 * `Apiato`     # is the starter/framework project
-* `Project-A`  # your personal project your building on top of apiato
+* `Project-A`  # your personal project your building on top of Apiato

 1) Create Project A from Apiato

-If you want to fix a bug on the latest stable release your PR should be sent to the latest stable branch, thus you need to pull the latest stable release of Apiato.
+If you want to fix a bug on the latest stable release, your PR should be sent to the latest stable branch, thus you need to pull the latest stable release of Apiato.

 `composer create-project apiato/apiato project-a`

-If you want to add new features or do anything else, that should be added to the next stable release, you need to pull the master branch and submit your PR there.
+If you want to add new features or do anything else that should be added to the next stable release, you need to pull the master branch and submit your PR there.

 `composer create-project apiato/apiato project-a --stability=dev`